ChriiisBruh/practicaViernes/README.md

-Inside the "practicabackend" folder, you will find the file "appsettings.json" you must edit the data according to your database access credentials. data source;initial catalog;user;password
+Inside the "practicabackend" folder, you will find the file "appsettings.json" you must edit the data according to your database access credentials. data source;user;password

 ```json
 {